 Best Times of Year to Cycle on St. Joseph Island

-A Few Places to Cycle To
+Some Places to Cycle To

 - Cycle to restaurants in the villages of Richards Landing and Hilton Beach for grub and beer!

-- Many people enjoy cycling to the P line hill on beautiful days.
+- Many people enjoy cycling to the P Line hill on beautiful days.
 It has a stunning view and is worth the challenging uphill ride.
 It is accessible by riding South on 10th Side Road past Hilton Road.

 - Ride to Gilbertson's Pancake House.